Belait District: Landmarks

 There are a number of noteworthy sites of interest in the district.
 BSP commissioned the Billionth Barrel Monument to commemorate the production of its billionth barrel of oil in the Seria oil field.
 BSP also founded the Seria Energy Lab in 2002 with the goal of educating the general population about science, technology, and the environment.
 Nodding donkey oil wells are another feature of the region, especially in the oil town of Seria.
 Sultan Hassanal Bolkiah inaugurated Anduki Jubilee Recreational Park in 1992.
 It has a 3.8 km running track, a lagoon, and some modest public amenities.
 Huts and shelters are available for recreational use at Lumut Beach.
 Opened in 1989, the Sungai Liang Forest Reserve has a tiny lake, a swimming pool, and a number of recreational amenities.
 Several places of interest in Kuala Belait consisted of the Belait District Museum and the Belait Beach.
 Finally, the 12,679 hectares Silver Jubilee Park honours the Silver Jubilee of Hassanal Bolkiah and is situated at Jalan Maulana with a view of the South China Sea.

 Other noteworthy locations include one of Labi's highest peaks, Bukit Teraja, provides views of Mount Mulu and the Baram Valley.
 Situated 45 minutes away from Kuala Belait, Kuala Balai offers an insight into the traditional sago producing process and is ingrained in the local culture.
 A spot for jungle trekking, Wasai Wong Kadir has a charming waterfall that's perfect for picnics.
-About 25 kilometers from Sungai Liang, Luagan Lalak Forest Recreation Park covers 270 hectares in the Labi Hills Forest Reserve and has an alluvial freshwater swamp with wooden walkways, trails, and shelters.
+About 25 kilometres from Sungai Liang, Luagan Lalak Forest Recreation Park covers 270 hectares in the Labi Hills Forest Reserve and has an alluvial freshwater swamp with wooden walkways, trails, and shelters.
 Fresh vegetables and household necessities may be purchased from the daily food stalls run by Kuala Belait's Gerai Tudung Saji.
 In addition, the district is home to traditional longhouses that represent the Iban people way of life, such as Bang Taong, Rampayoh, Mendaram Besar, Mendaram Kecil, and Teraja.